polybar/polybar-scripts/polybar-scripts/info-podman/README.md

 ![info-podman](screenshots/1.png)

+## Dependencies
+This script relies on Podman being installed on the local computer.

 ## Configuration
 Podman has to be configured for rootless use.
 See [Basic Setup and Use of Podman in a Rootless environment.](https://github.com/containers/podman/blob/master/docs/tutorials/rootless_tutorial.md)